idvorkin/idvorkin.github.io/_d/90days.md

 #### Solutions - Being with end in mind - Focus on 90 day plan

+x

 #### Solutions - First thing first - Personal Discipline

-Plan to plan - Monthly, Weekly, and Daily Plans
+- Plan to plan - Monthly, Weekly, and Daily Plans

-Stay in quadrant 2 - Block time on your calendar
+- [Stay in quadrant 2](/first-things-first) - Block time on your calendar

 Defer commitemnt - Never say yes on the spot.
 Always figure out if you can afford to do it, do not get pressured early.
 WAY better to no to yes then yes to no. Yes to no is hard on your reputation

-Go to the balcony
+- Go to the balcony

-Too emotional?
+- Too emotional?
 Step back and get an objective opinion.

-Check in with yourself
+- Check in with yourself

-Need structured reflection
+- Need structured reflection

-Recognize when to quit
+- Recognize when to quit

 Over the stress curve, need to drop certain things.